Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 Children are heavily influenced by education and are especially affected by what happens in the classroom.
 This is particularly true when children with disabilities are included in the classroom and learn alongside children without disabilities.

-There are many benefits to inclusion and many reasons to do it.
 Children with disabilities achieve better life outcomes when they are included, regardless of the type of disability.
 Children without disabilities often have better developmental and social outcomes.
 They also have more positive attitudes about their peers with disabilities.
-Inclusion in the classroom sets the stage for a lifetime of community living, as the documentary film Including Samuel shows.
+Being a part of the classroom sets the stage for a lifetime of community living, as the documentary film Including Samuel shows.

 Full inclusion in learning environments means more than simply placing students with disabilities in classrooms alongside their peers.
-To make inclusion work, it is important for it to be meaningful for everyone.
+It must be meaningful for everyone for it to work.
 It involves an intentional focus on the academic, social, and psychological aspects of education that are important to all students’ development.

 Full inclusion can work for all types of disabilities and at every stage of a child’s development — from early childhood to college.
 And the good news is that most students with disabilities spend most of their time in the regular classroom.
 However, there is still work to be done.
 Autistic children, deaf-blind children, and children with intellectual disabilities or multiple disabilities are more likely to spend most of their school day in separate classrooms, and only 45% of 3-to-5-year-olds with disabilities are learning alongside their peers without disabilities.